Mercedes-Benz OM601 engine

 The Mercedes-Benz OM601 engine is an inline-four diesel engine that was manufactured by Mercedes-Benz from 1983 to 2000.

-Three variants of the engine were built: a 1977 cc model, a 2197 cc version built for the US market, and a 2299 cc for commercial vehicles.
-The first two were rated by the manufacturer for 72 bhp at 4200 rpm and 96 lbft of torque at 2800 rpm; the increase in displacement reduced emissions in order to meet US automobile emissions requirements.
-The commercial vehicle version had 78 bhp in standard variants, the turbocharged version (OM601.970) in the V230 TD and Vito 110D had 96 bhp.
+It is the successor to the OM616 engine and was succeeded by the OM604 engine in 1993.

+Design

-It is closely related to the 5 cylinder OM602 and the 6 cylinder OM603 engine families of the same era.
+The OM601 is closely related in design to the 5 cylinder OM602 and the 6 cylinder OM603 engine families of the same era.

-The OM601 was built with an aluminum head on an iron block.
-The camshaft and fuel injection pump are driven by a duplex chain from the crankshaft.
-A separate single row chain drives the oil pump from the crankshaft.
+The OM601 uses an iron block with an aluminum head.
+The camshaft and fuel injection pump are driven by a duplex chain from the crankshaft; a separate single-row chain drives the oil pump from the crankshaft.

-Fuel supply is indirect injection via a prechamber arrangement.
-The OM-601's injection pump is a mechanical fuel injection unit with a 5,150 rpm (± 50 rpm) mechanical governor, automatic altitude compensation, and a 'load sensing' automatic idle speed control.
-The pump is lubricated by a connection to the engine oil circulation.
+Fuel is delivered via indirect injection through the pre-chamber.
+The mechanical injection pump features a 5,150 RPM (± 50 RPM) mechanical governor, automatic altitude compensation, and load-sensing automatic idle speed control; the injection pump is lubricated by a connection to the engine oil circulation system.

-Use of the block heater was recommended in climates where it drops below 10 °F for long periods.
+The use of the block heater to aid in cold starting was recommended in climates where the temperature drops to below 10 °F during the year.

-The engine was used in the 208D 308D and 408D Mercedes-Benz T1 and later the Phase 1 308D Mercedes-Benz Sprinter.
+Variants and Applications

+Seven variants in three displacements were offered: